This article will teach you how to use fulfillment centers and 3rd party logistics companies to streamline your ecommerce business.

 One of the biggest weaknesses with handling our own fulfillment is that our warehouse only ships Monday – Friday.
 But sometimes rush orders need to go out on Saturday and we can not accommodate those customers.

-Because most fulfillment centers are open around the clock, they can often get orders out the door much faster.
+Because most fulfillment centers are open every day, they can often get orders out the door much faster.

 For example, most fulfillment centers will ship out your order within 1 business day no matter what day of the week it is.